jhuintprog/spring2020/finproj/index.md

 * determine which moves are legal (requests by entity objects to move from their current position in the maze to another position)
 * carries out legal moves
-* determines whether the game has been won or lost by the hero, or is still in progress
+* determines whether the game has been won or lost by the Hero, or is still in progress

 `GameRules` is an abstract class, and the actual behavior of its member functions is only specified at the level of a concrete derived class.